Find a Holiday

 Man stood in on a car under the night sky

 We spoke to Dan from Dark Sky Discovery, a network of national and local astronomy and environmental organisations, who says: “One of the great things about a coastal county for stargazing is the unobstructed view!
-Here Cornwall has the advantage as many sites look out over the sea where there is no lighting.
-My partner is from the city and had never even seen a meteor until she came here, now she has seen the Milky Way, other galaxies, planets, comets and more.”
+Here, Cornwall has the advantage as many sites look out over the sea where there is no lighting.
+My partner is from the city and had never even seen a meteor until she came here.
+Now she has seen the Milky Way, other galaxies, planets, comets and more.”

 Brian from Roseland Observatory adds: “One point often overlooked is that Cornwall and The Lizard are the furthest south places on mainland UK.
 This, in turn, means you get to see more stars than the rest of the UK.
 Keep an eye out for the International Space Station as it blazes across the sky – do not forget there are people on it all the time!”